 • Hundreds of interactive lessons providing step-by-step explanations to break down learning into bite-sized pieces.

-• Online homework assignments where pupils can see the homework task they have been set and the date when it is due, right in their online student portal.
-They can then rate their understanding of the resource and see feedback from their teachers in the pupil portal.
+• Online homework assignments where learners can see the homework task they have been set and the date when it is due, right in their online student portal.
+They can then rate their understanding of the resource and see feedback from their teachers in the learner portal.
 There can quickly increase their fluency and confidence in maths using self-marking homework tasks, worksheet and games.

-• A powerful management tool for teachers to track individual pupils' progress, monitor and assess class performance (using a handy traffic light system), allocate specific curriculum matching work, and leave comments encouraging pupils.
+• A powerful management tool for teachers to track individual learners' progress, monitor and assess class performance (using a handy traffic light system), allocate specific curriculum matching work, and leave comments encouraging learners.

 • Booster Packs contain additional exercises that focus on specific topics that require further reinforcement.
 These packs are ideal for targeting key areas of the curriculum as well as providing support for summative assessments.

-• MyMaths games motivate pupils to develop their understanding of maths skills whilst enjoying themselves.
+• MyMaths games motivate learners to develop their understanding of maths skills whilst enjoying themselves.

 • Plenty of material for KS2 SATs revision and supplementary assessment